anneglienke/101_terraform/README.md

 </p>

-6. If this is just a test and you want to delete everything you've created, you don't have to it manually.
+6. If this is just a test and you want to delete everything you've created, you don't have to do it manually.
 You can simply use the command `terraform destroy`.
 Type 'yes' to confirm the deletion.

 <p align="left">
   <a href="" rel="noopener">